thibaultlaurens/tech-notes/fundamentals/06-computer-networking.md

 Internet Protocol version 4 was released in 1983 and is the standard for all packet-switch-based networks in use today.
 IPv4 uses a **32-bit address space** that gives an upper limit of 4,293,967,296 (**4.3 billion**) unique logical IP addresses.
 A large number of these available IP addresses are reserved for a specific purpose, for example, private networks, local hosts, internet relays, documentation, and subnets.

 The structure of an IPv4 address is four decimal numbers in the range of 0 to 255, each separated with a dot.
 It's also known as the dotted-decimal format (ex: 192.168.0.1).
 There are two parts to an IP address: the **network** and the **host**.
-The network part of an IP address covers the first set of decimal numbers (`192.168.0`.1).
+The network part of an IP address covers the first set of decimal numbers.
 This number is unique to the network and specifies the **class** of the network.
-The host part of the IP address covers the next set of decimal numbers (192.168.0.`1`).
+The host part of the IP address covers the next set of decimal numbers.
 This number represents the device and has to be unique within the network to avoid address conflicts.

+IP address construction by network classes:

+- Class A network: Everything before the first period indicates the network (`10`.0.113.112), and everything after it specifies the device within that network (10.`0.113.112`)
+- Class B network: Everything before the second period indicates the network.
+- Class C network: Everything before the third period indicates the network

 #### IPv4 address classes